 It was around 10 a.m when we decided to head back to hostel for breakfast, as we could not find any nice café in main market.
 But as we were too hungry we stopped few metres away from our hostel to have breakfast in the hunger’s hut, which was good.

 We took bath and got ready for much sought beach trek.
 While you can rent a bike or hire an auto /cab for beach hopping but it is beach trek which we recommend to do while in Gokarna.
 We explored four beaches on foot namely Kudle beach, Om beach, Half moon beach and Paradise beach.
 It took us full day and lots of effort since one has to walk around 10 k.m from one beach to another but its totally worth it.
-The full details of beach trek will be covered in our next blog 🙂
+Read the full details of beach trek here: Gokarna Beach trek: All you need to know! 🙂

 After an exhausting day we returned back to our hostel and hogged over egg curry and rice from hostel café.
 Paresh was bowled over the taste so much so that he asked for extra curry and repeated the same order other days also :/